 Find a clinic

-The following sites are well regarded and may be helpful to your General Practitioner or Health Professional in realising your rapid recovery.
+The following clinics are well regarded and may be helpful to your General Practitioner or Health Professional in realising your rapid recovery.

 Wound Innovations is Australia’s premier private facility dedicated to improving wound outcomes for all Australians through expert treatments, telehealth, education and translational research, including diabetic foot disease complications.
 We offer a telehealth service for patients who are not able to visit our clinic due to health, mobility or geographic reasons.
 We offer a multi-discliplinary, holistic and comprehensive service for patients, their carers and clinicians.
 Referrals to the service can be made through your health care practitioner or you are welcome to self-refer.
 Please call us to find out more or view our website for the referral form and further information, including referral eligibility.